neuropoly/data-management/internal-server.md

 Backups are automatically made to MIC-UNF's servers.

-*exception they're not, yet: https://github.com/neuropoly/data-management/issues/20*
+*except they're not, yet: https://github.com/neuropoly/data-management/issues/20*

 You can access these if you need to recover by: